Brett Holman: Club career

 Holman played for Northern Spirit and Parramatta Power in Australia before moving to Dutch football club Feyenoord in 2002.

 Once in the Netherlands he played for Excelsior Rotterdam on loan before NEC Nijmegen signed him in 2006.

 On 7 April 2007 Holman scored two goals for NEC Nijmegen against Eredivisie leaders, PSV Eindhoven.
 He was named man of the match, as NEC Nijmegen won 2–1.
-He was signed by AZ Alkmaar manager Louis van Gaal in the European summer of 2008 for €3m.
+He was signed by AZ Alkmaar manager Louis van Gaal in the European summer of 2008 for €3 million.

 On 1 November 2008 Holman scored his first goal for AZ Alkmaar in a 3–3 away draw against SC Heerenveen at the Abe Lenstra Stadion in Heerenveen after coming on as a second-half replacement for Nick van der Velden.

-During most of the AZ Alkmaar's title-winning 2008–2009 Eredivisie season Holman struggled for starting opportunities and at the end of the campaign was rumoured to be on his way out at the club.
+During most of the AZ Alkmaar's title-winning 2008–09 Eredivisie season Holman struggled for starting opportunities and at the end of the campaign was rumoured to be on his way out at the club.
 However, he was retained and was given more playing time under the new manager.

 Under Dick Advocaat Holman has been given substantially more game time, including a number of appearances in the UEFA Europa League.
 On matchday 6, Holman impressed in AZ Alkmaar's 1–1 draw against Standard Liège.

 Aston Villa

 In March 2012, Holman signed a pre-contract agreement with Aston Villa, to join the club when his AZ contract expired that summer.

-On 1 July 2012, Holman officially became an Aston Villa player.
+On 1 July 2012, 28-year-old Holman officially became an Aston Villa player.
 On 14 July Holman scored on his debut, in a 2–1 victory against Burton Albion in the first match of pre-season.
 He then scored his second goal for Villa in another pre-season match, this time against Peterborough United in a 2–0 victory on 1 August 2012.
 On 1 December 2012, Holman scored his first league goal away at QPR.
 He then followed this up with his first League Cup goal for Villa, scoring the first of four in a 4–1 victory over Norwich City in the quarter-finals.

 On 21 June 2013, he was released by mutual consent at the end of the 2012–13 season.
 He then joined Al Nasr in Dubai, signing a two-year contract.